+To have a conversation may seem difficult, but it’s better than doing nothing.
 Make the question “How are you doing?” more than a greeting.
 Encourage an honest answer.
 Listen and make a connection with the person.

 Signs to watch for

-When a person isolates from others and stays out of touch, that can be a worrisome sign, she said.
+When a person isolates from others and stays out of touch, that can be a worrisome sign, McMartin said.
 An increase in substance use is another sign — and high substance use can affect a person’s ability to make rational decisions.

 Suggestions for what to say